spiral6/ConegeTTS/README.md

 # ConegeTTS
-This is a Forge mod that adds Text-to-Speech capabilities to Minecraft accross a server.
+This is a Forge mod that adds Text-to-Speech capabilities to Minecraft across a server.

 Built for Minecraft 1.7.10.